 Create soft face framing layers to accentuate your cheekbones with a new technique using the Sam Villa Signature Series Razor!

-Watch as Andrew Carruthers, Director of Education for Sam Villa shows you how in a few simple steps!
+Watch as Andrew Carruthers, Cultural Ambassador for Sam Villa shows you how in a few simple steps!

 WHY DO WE SUGGEST CUTTING WITH A RAZOR?

 There are a few blades to choose from within the Sam Villa Razor collection.
 For this technique, we will be using the 6-Gap texturizing blade.

 The 6-Gap blade holds some hair out of the way so not all hair is cut within a section.
 This creates a beautiful soft texture without leaving hard lines in the hair.